GoonerM466/iptvboss-support-agent/data/documents/folder_locations.md

 ## Database Backup Files

 ### Retention
-- IPTVBoss keeps last 30 days of backups by default
+- IPTVBoss keeps last 5 days of backups by default
+    - This can be changed in IPTVBoss Settings
+    - Cloud often stores upto 30 days in "Deleted Items" or "Trash" folders
 - Older backups automatically deleted
 - User can manually save important backups elsewhere